-After completing the course the students will have the ability to:
+After completing the course the students will / can able to

 - 1. Differentiate between different Lattice types and explain the concepts of reciprocal lattice and crystal diffraction. - 2.
 Predict electrical and thermal properties of solids and explain their origin. - 3.
 Explain the concept of energy bands and effect of the same on electrical properties. - 4.
 Describe the dielectric properties of insulators. - 5.
 Explain various types of magnetic phenomenon, physics behind them, their properties and applications. - 6.
 Explain superconductivity, its properties, important parameters related to possible applications. - 7.
-Students will learn the importance of different materials in a variety of applications
+Learn the importance of different materials in a variety of applications